This scholarship supports postgraduate research students studying Japanese Studies to undertake travel as part of their studies.

 a.
 The successful applicant will be awarded the Scholarship on the basis of:

 IV. a personal statement which demonstrates their need to undertake travel to Japan and how it is connected to their research.

 b.
-The successful applicant will be awarded the Scholarship by the nomination of the Chair of Department – Japanese Studies.
+The successful applicant will be awarded by the Chair of Japanese Studies.

-I. on resignation or withdrawal of the student from their Master by Research or PhD,
+I. on resignation or withdrawal of the student from their research degree,

 II. upon submission of the thesis or at the end of the award,

-III. if the student ceases to be a full-time student and prior approval has not been obtained to hold the Scholarship on a part-time basis,
+III. if the student ceases to be a full-time student and prior approval from the Head of School, School of Languages and Cultures has not been obtained to hold the Scholarship on a part-time basis,

 IV. upon the recipient having completed the maximum candidature for their degree as per the University of Sydney (Higher Degree by Research) Rule 2011 Policy,

-V. if the recipient does not undertake relevant travel to Japan as part of their Masters by Research or PhD within the required time frame,
+V. if the recipient does not undertake relevant travel to Japan as part of their PhD,

 b.
 The Scholarship may also be terminated by the University before this time if, in the opinion of the University: